aaevan/partleveler/README.md

 # partleveler
 A script to settle a directory STL files (of arbitrary shape) using Blender physics.
 If the part starts oriented close to how you'll print it, the script will likely reduce the volume of support structure needed.
 Before running the script, you will need to position the object above the origin with the relevant surface pointing roughly down and re-export the .stl.

 A stationary plane is created which the object is allowed to fall onto.
 The part will settle into a translation and rotation as if it was dropped onto a table and allowed to balance itself.
 The script works particularly well for planar things (see below before/after screenshot).
-The script also assumes the entire .stl starts above the origin.
-If your part is far from the origin after the script runs, it has likely started below the stationary plane and fallen into the void below (and exported from there).

 ## usage: